-Drip Irrigation for Drought-Tolerant Landscapes in Hillsborough
+Drip Irrigation for Drought-Tolerant Landscapes in Burlingame

 Drip irrigation is the most efficient way to water plants.
 Water is placed near the plant and the low volume of water penetrates deeply to totally water the root system.
 The biggest problem with conventional spray heads is that a large volume of water is sprayed out on a dry surface and runs off before it can efficiently penetrate.
 Most of the water runs off into drains and never reaches the plant roots.
 Lawns need spray heads to cover every square inch so there are not any dry spots, whereas plants are spaced farther apart and can be drip irrigated.